Mercury sulfide: Preparation and chemistry

 β-HgS precipitates as a black solid when Hg(II) salts are treated with H2S.
-The reaction is conveniently conducted with an acetic acid solution of mercuric acetate.
+The reaction is conveniently conducted with an acetic acid solution of mercury(II) acetate.
 With gentle heating of the slurry, the black polymorph converts to the red form. β-HgS is unreactive to all but concentrated acids.

 Mercury is produced from the cinnabar ore by roasting in air and condensing the vapour.